Are there genuinely effective home remedies for fleas on dogs? The answer to that question is a resounding YES.

 Home Remedy #8: Horse Apples

-These fruits should last for a couple of months before you’ll need to replace them, although you’ll naturally want to check on them periodically to make sure they are still fresh.
-That said, they should continue to be at least somewhat effective even after they have dried out.
+These fruits should last for a couple of months before replacing them, although you’ll naturally want to check on them periodically to ensure they are still fresh.

 Home Remedy #9: Diatomaceous Earth